 Program Evaluation and Review Technique (PERT) is a method used to examine the tasks in a schedule and determine a Critical Path Method variation (CPM).
 It analyzes the time required to complete each task and its associated dependencies to determine the minimum time to complete a project.
 It estimates the shortest possible time each activity will take, the most likely length of time, and the longest time that might be taken if the activity takes longer than expected.

 Although CPM and PERT are conceptually similar, some significant differences exist mostly due to the type of projects best suited for each technique.
 PERT is better to use when there is much uncertainty and when control over time outweighs control over costs.
 PERT handles uncertainty of the time required to complete an activity by developing three estimates and then computing an expected time using the beta distribution.
 CPM is better suited for well-defined projects and activities with little uncertainty, where accurate time and resource estimates can be made.
-The percentage of completion of the activity than can be determined.
+The percentage of completion of the activity can be determined.

 Critical Path Method History